English to English noun

 4 |

-the number is used in calling a particular telephone | Example:
+the number is used in calling a particular telephone | | Example: he has an unlisted number

 source: wordnet30